GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Experiments

-\textbf{Quantitative Results.} Quantitative comparisons on publicly available datasets are summarized in Tab.~\ref{tab:main_results}.
+\textbf{Quantitative Results.} Quantitative comparisons on publicly available datasets are summarized in Tab.~\ref{tab:main_results} and Tab.~\ref{tab:main_results2}.
 Our method consistently outperforms competing approaches across a diverse set of perceptual metrics.
-Specifically, it achieves notable gains in both full-reference metrics (\eg, LPIPS and DISTS) and no-reference metrics (\eg, MUSIQ, MANIQA, and CLIPIQA), demonstrating its superior ability to reconstruct visually pleasing and perceptually faithful HDR images.
-Compared to AFUNet~\cite{li2025afunet}, the state-of-the-art deep unfold method, our approach attains competitive performance in distortion-based metrics (PU-PSNR and PU-SSIM) while achieving significantly better perceptual quality—highlighting that leveraging regression priors to guide pre-trained latent diffusion models enables an effective trade-off between fidelity and perceptual realism.
+Specifically, it achieves notable gains in both full-reference metrics and no-reference metrics, demonstrating its superior ability to reconstruct visually pleasing and perceptually faithful HDR images.
+Compared to AFUNet~\cite{li2025afunet}, the state-of-the-art deep unfold method, our approach attains competitive performance in distortion-based metrics (PU-PSNR and PU-SSIM) while achieving significantly better perceptual quality-highlighting that leveraging regression priors to guide pre-trained latent diffusion models enables an effective trade-off between fidelity and perceptual realism.
 Moreover, in contrast to diffusion-based alternatives such as DiffHDR~\cite{yan2023toward}, our method fully exploits the rich image priors embedded in large-scale pre-trained LDMs.
 DiffHDR, trained only on limited in-domain data, lacks robust generic priors and struggles in complex real-world scenarios.
+Notably, since LE-Diff \cite{wang2025lediff} recalculates physical brightness during the reconstruction process, its HDR results suffer from severe brightness discrepancies, leading to extremely low full-reference metrics.
+Therefore, we do not report it in the table.
+The user study is shown in Fig. \ref{us}, with details provided in the supplementary material.